-Per Hennepin County ordinance, cities are required to provide the opportunity for single-family to fourplex residential households to participate in curbside collection of organic material by January 1, 2022.
+Per Hennepin County ordinance, cities are required to provide the opportunity for single-family to fourplex residential households to participate in curbside collection of organic material.
 View the Frequently Asked Questions PDF about Golden Valley's organics recycling program.

-Golden Valley's residential curbside organics recycling service includes weekly pick-up of food scraps, greasy or soiled paper products, and other compostable products through a .
+Golden Valley's residential curbside organics recycling service includes weekly pick-up of food scraps, greasy or soiled paper products, and other compostable products through a contract with Republic Services.
 It is available to all Golden Valley residents living in single-family through four-plex households.

-Residents will also notice a $17 increase ($5.66 per month) on their quarterly utility bill, for a total bill of $34 per quarter.
-Aside from organics recycling, this quarterly fee also pays for standard recycling services and annual waste and recycling programs like Mighty Tidy Day, Spring Brush Pick-Up, and Fall Leaf Drop-Off.
-Residents will not be able to delay or opt-out of the quarterly organics recycling fee.
+Residents are charged $18 on their quarterly utility bill which pays for organics recycling.
+Residents are also charged $18 per quarter for traditional recycling services.
+These charges also pay for annual waste and recycling programs like Mighty Tidy Day, Spring Brush Pick-Up, and Fall Leaf Drop-Off.
+Residents are not able to opt-out of the quarterly recycling fees.

-Call 763-972-3335 if you have any questions or want to make arrangements to return your organics cart.
+Call 763-972-3335 if you have questions or want to make arrangements to request or return an organics cart.
 Keep in mind you will still be billed for the program if you return your cart.
 If you have questions about billing for the organics recycling program, call the City Finance Department at 763-593-8013.

 Preparing Your Organic Materials For Pick-Up

-You don't need to place organic materials in a bag before putting them in the organics cart; however, using bags can help keep the receptacles more clean.
-If you choose to use bags, make sure they are certified BPI compostable.
+You do not need to place organic materials in a bag before putting them in the organics cart, but using bags can help keep the receptacles cleaner.
+If you choose to use bags, make sure that they are certified BPI compostable.
 These bags can be found at most grocery and convenience stores.
 Brown paper bags may also be used.
 Plastic bags should never be used for organics or mixed recycling.

 Importance Of Organics Recycling

-In Hennepin County, approximately 25 percent of materials found in residential trash would be accepted for organics recycling.
-Recycling these organic materials instead of throwing them away presents one of the biggest opportunities to reduce what ends up in the landfill.
+In Hennepin County, approximately 30 percent of materials found in residential trash would be accepted for organics recycling.
+Recycling these organic materials, instead of throwing them away, presents one of the biggest opportunities to reduce what ends up in the landfill.
 While in landfills, organic materials rot and emit methane, a greenhouse gas that is 30 times more potent than CO2.
-By diverting these materials from landfills and recycling them, we reduce emissions and create a valuable resource, like nutrient-rich compost used in yards, gardens, and landscaping, and construction projects.
-Compost helps reduce the need for fertilizers and pesticides, improving soil and protecting local water quality.
+By diverting these materials from landfills and recycling them, we reduce emissions and create a valuable resource: nutrient-rich compost used in yards, gardens, landscaping, and construction projects.
+Compost helps reduce the need for fertilizers and pesticides, improves soil, and protects local water quality.